stfc/openstack-guide/pages/heat.rst

 A template must begin with the HOT template version. `Full list of versions <https://docs.openstack.org/heat/latest/template_guide/hot_spec.html#heat-template-version>`_.

 A template usually has 4 main sections: a description (though this is not necessary); parameters, which declares the inputs to the template; resources, which states resources that are being created; and outputs, which takes attributes from resources and outputs them.
-This template only has resources because it is not taking any external parameters or outputting anything, but this makes it a bad template as it cannot adapt.
+This template only has resources because it is not taking any external parameters or outputting anything, but this makes the template very fixed which is not useful.

 This following template allows parameters to be inputted by the person who runs the command::